PIReTship/bookdata-tools/README.md

 - 1TB disk space for the database
 - 100GB disk space for data files

-The `environment-linux-x64.yml` file defines an Anaconda environment that contains all the required packages, with the exception of the PostgreSQL server and client executables.
+The `environment.yml` file defines an Anaconda environment that contains all the required packages except for the PostgreSQL server.
+It can be set up with:

+    conda env create -f environment.yml

 All scripts read database connection info from the standard PostgreSQL client environment variables: